faskai/amethyst/README.md

 That's it!
 The agents will do all the tasks, and you'll get an email with all the details for your day trip.

-This seems like magic in July-2025 (at the time of writing), but I'm pretty sure this will be the obvious way to build and scale agents very soon.
+This may seem magical in July-2025 (at the time of writing), but we believe will be the obvious way to build and scale agents very soon.

 #### What's Happening Under the Hood

-The `block` (i.e. `agent`) is compiled by the Amethyst Compiler and is converted to Python code.
+The file is compiled by the Amethyst Compiler and is converted to Python code.

 > 🤨 Note: We didn't choose Ruby for practical reasons.
 Python currently has extensive support for LLM and Agent ops.
 And let's be honest – it doesn't have to be Ruby to *feel like* Ruby.

 #### Environments
-Every agent gets compiled for and is run in a specific `environment` such as `MacOS`, `iOS`, `browser`, `docker container`, `raspberry pi` etc.

-You can extend environments to create your own.
+Every agent gets compiled for and is run in a specific `environment` such as `MacOS`, `iOS`, `browser`, `docker container`, `raspberry pi` etc. You can extend environments to create your own.
 This is very similar to extending a docker image.

-You can define tools and agents (like classes) in an application by creating/editing new `.amt` (amethyst) files:
+You can define tools (like functions) and agents (like classes) in an application by creating/editing new `.amt` (amethyst) files:

 example_file.amt:
 ```
 tool get_weather
 {
   # JSON schema of tool
 }

 agent day_planner